Mercury Systems (NASDAQ:MRCY) Issues FY 2022 Earnings Guidance

-MRCY has been the topic of a number of recent research reports.
-Truist lowered Mercury Systems from a buy rating to a hold rating and dropped their target price for the company from $90.00 to $65.00 in a research report on Wednesday, August 4th.
-The Goldman Sachs Group lowered Mercury Systems from a buy rating to a neutral rating and set a $52.00 price target on the stock. in a research report on Thursday, September 23rd.
-Truist Financial lowered Mercury Systems to a hold rating and set a $65.00 price target on the stock. in a research report on Wednesday, August 4th.
-Robert W. Baird lowered Mercury Systems from an outperform rating to a neutral rating and lowered their price target for the stock from $80.00 to $56.00 in a research report on Wednesday, August 4th.
-Finally, Jefferies Financial Group raised Mercury Systems to a buy rating and set a $75.00 price target on the stock in a research report on Friday, September 10th.
-One equities research analyst has rated the stock with a sell rating, eight have issued a hold rating and one has issued a buy rating to the stock.
-According to data from MarketBeat.com, Mercury Systems presently has an average rating of Hold and an average target price of $67.75.
+Several research firms have commented on MRCY.
+Royal Bank of Canada began coverage on shares of Mercury Systems in a research note on Thursday, October 21st.
+They set a sector perform rating and a $55.00 price objective for the company.
+Zacks Investment Research raised shares of Mercury Systems from a strong sell rating to a hold rating and set a $50.00 price objective for the company in a research note on Tuesday, October 5th.
+Truist lowered shares of Mercury Systems from a buy rating to a hold rating and dropped their price objective for the stock from $90.00 to $65.00 in a research note on Wednesday, August 4th.
+Robert W. Baird lowered shares of Mercury Systems from an outperform rating to a neutral rating and lowered their target price for the company from $80.00 to $56.00 in a research note on Wednesday, August 4th.
+Finally, Truist Financial lowered shares of Mercury Systems to a hold rating and set a $65.00 price objective for the company. in a research note on Wednesday, August 4th.
+One analyst has rated the stock with a sell rating, eight have assigned a hold rating and one has given a buy rating to the company’s stock.
+According to MarketBeat, Mercury Systems has a consensus rating of Hold and a consensus price target of $67.75.

 Mercury Systems Company Profile